lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Use lineage + audit logs to produce compliance reports and support investigations.
 - Automate provisioning and deprovisioning (SCIM + IaC) to minimize entitlement drift.

-If you want, I can:
-- Provide concrete SQL snippets for creating row-access and masking policies and applying them to tables (note: syntax differs by release).
-- Draft an access-control matrix for a sample data warehouse (roles: data_engineers, analysts, data_scientists, auditors).

 ## What are the key steps for migrating a legacy data warehouse (such as Teradata, Netezza, or SQL Server) to Databricks?
 High-level migration steps (end-to-end)